astropy/astropy/docs/development/quickstart.rst

 provides a quick tutorial using a test repository that may help you become more familiar with forking a repository, cloning a fork, creating a feature branch, pushing changes and making pull requests.

-Below are some useful resources for learning more about forking and pull requests on GitHub:

-* `GitHub documentation for forking a repo <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_.
-* `GitHub documentation for collaborating with pull requests <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests>`_.
-* `GitHub documentation for working with forks <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks>`_.

 Creating a feature branch
 -------------------------